The Real Poop

 Pretend you're a visitor from another galaxy, here on a reconnaissance mission.
 You're zipping around town on your shuttlecraft that looks like a futuristic metallic Hovercraft.
-Don't worry about causing panic in the streets, though, since you've activated your cloaking device.
 You're cruising past restaurants and retail stores when your eye (or one of your eyes) catches a glimpse of something worth investigating.
 Peering into a shop window, you're surprised to see five furry four-legged creatures standing on tables in a little room.
 Clearly, these elevated creatures occupy a high stature in this culture.

 A two-legged creature stands at each table, fussing over the furry ones with several odd-looking implements.
 Fur flies off the table, joining the fur already scattered on the floor.
 A new two-legged creature scurries around, gathering the fur for some sort of cultural ritual.
 Although you haven't yet researched this culture in depth, it's clear that the four-legged creatures are in charge, with the two-legged ones catering to their every whim.

-Believe it or not, this inquisitive alien has stumbled into a dog grooming shop.
+Believe it or not, this inquisitive alien has stumbled into a pet grooming shop.
 Let's give him/her/it some time to download the cultural data, and put this explanation into terms normal humans can understand.
-Here's the important thing: Yes, the dogs really are in charge, with the humans working hard to make the dogs look beautiful or handsome.
+Here's the important thing: Yes, the pets really are in charge, with the humans working hard to make them look beautiful or handsome...for $10 an hour (source).
 Seems pretty clear to us.

-Okay, that gives you a snapshot of a dog groomer's typical workday.
-Now you might wonder where these groomers work every day.
-Some groomers work in stand-alone shops that also function as retail profit centers, selling home grooming tools, toys and/or treats.
-Others groomers work in veterinary clinics, providing nice additional income for the vets while offering an extra service to pet owners.
+Some groomers work in stand-alone shops that also function as retail profit centers, selling home grooming tools, toys, and/or treats.
+Other groomers work in veterinary clinics, providing nice additional income for the vets while offering an extra service to pet owners.
 Using the same principle, many boarding kennels also offer grooming services, which means Bowzer gets all spiffed up before his owner retrieves him.